Meinklang 4-Pack | Limited Drop from Burgenland

 Nacht Edition 4 Österreich Red NV

-A beautifully balanced red with bright acidity and juiciness, aged for 9 months in concrete eggs.
-Expect herbal notes, rhubarb, apple, and red fruit, all carried by a fresh, lifted finish.
+A beautifully balanced red with bright acidity and juiciness, aged for nine months in concrete eggs.
+Herbal notes, rhubarb, apple, and red fruit, finished with lift and freshness.

 Roter Mulatschak 2024

-A juicy, easygoing Austrian red with peppery plum and spice notes.
-Light tannins, balanced acidity, and a clean finish make this one endlessly drinkable.
+A juicy, easygoing Austrian red with peppery plum and gentle spice.
+Light tannins, balanced acidity, and a clean, refreshing finish.

 Very limited quantities available.